PrincetonUniversity/FOCUS/input.md

     Initialize *Ncoils-1* magnetic dipoles (r=*init_radius*, I=*init_current*) surrounding the plasma boundary plus one central current.

 If you want to optimize individual Bn spectrum (*weight_bharm>0* in the namelist), you may also need to provide an input file named by **input_harm** (default: 'target.harmonics').
-Detalis about the format can be seen in [bmnharm.pdf](bmnharm.pdf) Here is an example for the DIIID RMP coils case [target.harmonics](misc/target.harmonics)
+Details about the format can be seen in [bmnharm.pdf](bmnharm.pdf) Here is an example for the DIII-D RMP coils case [target.harmonics](misc/target.harmonics)

 &nbsp;